FAQs

 Frequently Asked Questions

-A few common questions about psychotherapy, mindfulness, and how we might work together.
+A few common questions about psychotherapy, mindfulness, and what it is like to work together.

 What kinds of concerns do you help with?

-I work with adults navigating anxiety, bipolar and mood concerns, trauma and complex trauma, grief and loss, perfectionism, burnout, relationship stress, and life transitions.
-I also support helpers, students, veterans, first responders, and people exploring deeper questions of meaning in their lives.
+I work with adults navigating anxiety, trauma and complex trauma, grief and loss, perfectionism, burnout, relationship stress, and major life transitions.
+I also support helpers, students, veterans, first responders, and people exploring deeper questions of meaning, identity, and how they want to live.

-Mindfulness based psychotherapy blends evidence based approaches with present moment awareness.
-We pay attention to what you are feeling in your body, emotions, and thoughts in real time, then build practical skills to calm your nervous system, relate differently to thoughts and emotions, and take meaningful steps that fit your values.
-You do not have to be “good at meditation” for this to work.
+Mindfulness-based psychotherapy blends evidence-based approaches with present-moment awareness.
+We pay attention to what you are feeling in your body, emotions, and thoughts in real time, then build practical skills to steady your nervous system, relate differently to difficult thoughts and emotions, and take meaningful steps that fit your values.
+You do not have to be “good at meditation” for this to be helpful.

 Do I have to stop my thoughts or be “good” at meditation for this to work?

-No. Almost everyone I see is either a complete beginner or someone who has tried mindfulness or meditation and ended up feeling frustrated or like they were “doing it wrong.”
+No. Almost everyone I see is either a complete beginner or someone who has tried mindfulness or meditation and ended up feeling frustrated or like they were doing it wrong.
 Meditation here is not about stopping your thoughts or having a perfectly calm mind.
-It is not about achieving something.
-It is about noticing that thoughts are passing events in awareness, like weather in a larger sky, and learning to meet your experience with kindness instead of judgment.
+It is about learning how to notice thoughts, emotions, and sensations with more awareness and less judgment.

 What happens in the first session?